theianjones/egghead-graphql-subscriptions/21-course-project-solution/README.md

 # Course Project: Select Between Multiple Conversations

+[React real-time messaging with graphql using urql and onegraph](https://egghead.io/playlists/react-real-time-messaging-with-graphql-using-urql-and-onegraph-be5a) is my first course on egghead.
+This blog post assumes that you've completed the course.
+We pick up at the end and implement the [course project](https://github.com/eggheadio/eggheadio-course-notes/tree/master/react-real-time-messaging-with-graph-ql-using-urql-and-one-graph/exercises).

 ## Summary

-[React real-time messaging with graphql using urql and onegraph course on egghead](https://egghead.io/playlists/react-real-time-messaging-with-graphql-using-urql-and-onegraph-be5a) is my first course on egghead.
-This blog post assumes that you've completed the course.
-We pick up at the end of the course and implement the [course project](https://github.com/eggheadio/eggheadio-course-notes/tree/master/react-real-time-messaging-with-graph-ql-using-urql-and-one-graph/exercises).

 In the course, we learned how to use `urql`'s `useQuery` React hook to fetch data about the comments on a specific Github issue.
 We us OneGraph as a backend.
 OneGraph has provided has an auth package that we build into our app with React Context.

 We need a way for our chat app to send messages.
 GraphQL mutations handle this job for us.
 Through mutations, we can create comments on a specific github issue.

 Finally, we implement a subscription client in `urql`.
-This allows us to see new messages come in without refreshing the browser!
+This enables the `useSubscription hook` and allows us to see new messages without refreshing the browser!

 We are using Github as our backend to store our messages.
 OneGraph is the GraphQL api we use to talk to Github with.